-Intensive Community Outreach Mississippi Youth Programs and Recovery Team (ICORT) Around the Clock (MYPAC) Goal / Purpose Psychiatric Residential Treatment Facility (PRTF) Intense comprehensive mental health and youth. services at the core Intensity of Services Not equivalent to PRTF/MYPAC Equal to PRTF Minimum of 2 visits per week Minimum of 3 visits per week Evaluation for Admission Evaluation by Psychiatrist/NP and recommendation for MYPAC (PRTF) level of care REQUIRED for admission Core Team Requires RN on staff Requires Board Certified/Board Eligible Child psychiatrist on staff psychiatrist/Nurse Practitioner Psychiatrist/NP is a member of the Wraparound Team and must see youth within 10 days of admission Full-time Peer Support Specialist is Peer Support Specialist Full- time member of Team of three enot required Empirical Support children and youth.
-A new program developed following the Successful implementation of 1915(c) waiver designed for PRTF level of ecare.
-Data used to make original State Plan Amendment.
-Over a decade of sevidence of successful outcomes.
-Requires both EBPs and fidelity Has not been used with children and youth, so empirical support yet to be established. monitoring Staff/Client ratios 1:15 1:5 Use of Wraparound as Planning Process aCan be provided, but is not required tHigh Fidelity Wraparound required isICORT and MCERT teams work Proactive (Crisis Plan required within .24 hours of admission).
-Face-to-face response by MYPAC Team familiar with Crisis Plan.
+Intensive Community Outreach and Recovery Team (ICORT) Goal / Purpose Stabilize the living arrangement promote reunification or preven t,Community-based alternative to and youth.
+Intense comprehensive mental health services at the core Intensity of Services Not equivalent to PRTF/MYPAC Minimum of 2 visits per week Equal to PRTF Minimum of 3 visits per week Evaluation for Admission Referral from psychiatrist/Nurse eEvaluation by Psychiatrist/NP and rrecommendation for MYPAC (PRTF) level of care REQUIRED for admission Core Team Requires RN on staff Requires Board Certified/Board Eligible Child psychiatrist on staff Monthly evaluations by Psychiatrist/NP is a member of the psychiatrist/Nurse Practitioner Wraparound Team and must see who is not required to be on core youth within 10 days of admission team Peer Support Specialist Full- time member of Team of three Full-time Peer Support Specialist is enot required Empirical Support children and youth.
+A new program developed following the Requires both EBPs and fidelity and youth, so empirical support yet to be established.
+Staff/Client ratios 1:15 1:5 Use of Wraparound as Planning Process aCan be provided, but is no required tHigh Fidelity Wraparound required Approach to Cris Management kProactive (Crisis Plan required within s.24 hours of admission).
+Face-to-face response by MYPAC